danielbyler/model-describer/docs/README.rst

   #add uniform
   cat_df['Entire_Population'] = 'Entire Population'

-featuredict : dictionary, optional
+keepfeaturelist  : list, optional
 ------------

-Dictionary of variables that serves two purposes: Limiting and Labeling.

-Limiting: The keys of the dictionary limit the output.
-Only variables present in the keys will display in the final HTML output.
+The items in this list limit the output.
+Only variables present in the list will display in the final HTML output.

-Labeling: The values of the dictionary label the output.
-For example 'GenderSelected': 'Gender of Respondent' would replace the variable label for 'GenderSelected' with 'Gender of Respondent' in all of the HTML output.

-Note- all variables (including ydepend and groupbyvars) must be listed and labeled if featuredict is specified.
+Note- Groupbyvars must be listed if featuredict is specified.

 verbose : int, optional
 -------------